Dibble Creek 1

 Located on a terrace adjacent to Dibble Creek (a tributary of the Salmon River), the Dibble Creek I site was an upland base camp from the Late Archaic through the early Middle Woodland periods.
 This camp is associated with a community within the Narrow Point artifact tradition.

-The highlight of the site excavation was the recovery of a cache of broad spear blades found in situ.
-These blades were intentionally buried for storage underground within the living space of the camp.
-Excavators found a layer of fine sand placed between each of the layers of blades, which would have served to protect them and keep them from being damaged or broken.
-The blades were made from materials not found locally — chert, slate, and basalt.
-It is possible that these blades were bartered for from a contemporary Broad Spear community.
-The manner in which they were stored suggests that they were valuable to the group who left them behind.
-This careful storage of these valuable blades indicates that the people who buried them would have been returning to the Dibble Creek location as part of their seasonal subsistence round.
-This was an easy way to keep the blades handy for when the site’s occupants returned to the location and resume the activities for which they needed the blades.
-This would have been more convenient for the inhabitants than carrying the blades from place to place throughout the year.
+The most compelling discovery at Dibble Creek was a cache of Broad Spear blades found in situ.
+It is likely that these blades were intentionally buried for storage underground within the living space of the camp.
+Excavators found a layer of fine sand placed between each later of blades which would have served as protection to keep them from being damaged or broken.
+The blades were made from no local materials such as chert, slate, and basalt.
+It is possible that these were trade materials from a contemporaneous Broad Spear community.
+Whoever stored these blades did so with utmost care, and likely with the intention of returning to Dibble Creek as part of their seasonal subsistence round.
+This was an easy way to keep the blades handy for when the site’s occupants returned instead of carrying them all year from place to place.

 Another important feature recovered from the Dibble Creek I site was a stone lined hearth.
-These hearths were important to Late and Terminal Archaic people as they were used to more efficiently roast or steam food products such as nuts, tubers, and other vegetal materials.
-These increased efficiency in increasing the amount of material that could be processed at the same time.
+Hearths were important to Late and Terminal Archaic people who would have lived at this site, as they were used to cooking food products such as nuts, tubers, and other plant materials.
+This led to an increase in cooking efficiency and increase in the amount of food that could be processed at one time.